Stanford Law School, J.D., Order of the Coif, 1983

 Mr. Shaffer graduated from Wittenberg University in 1980, summa cum laude, with a major in political science and minor in Business and music.

 Mr. Shaffer maintains a private law practice dedicated to civil rights and disability rights and accessibility.
-He is also the Section 508 compliance officer at a government agency.

 Mr. Shaffer has been a partner and managed labor and employment law groups at several national firms, including Thelen Reid & Priest, Harter & Hadden, Garvey, Schubert & Barer and Semmes, Brown & Semmes.